GothenburgBitFactory/timewarrior/CONTRIBUTING.md

 Any patch against `master`, or an older development branch, means additional merge work for maintainers, and will not be accepted.
 If your change is on the wrong branch, rebase it onto the right branch.
-Then retest.
+Then retest before submitting.

 By contributing a patch, you are declaring that you have the right to submit the code under the project licensing terms.